This chapter contains the following topics:

 The update package enables you to update, add to, or refresh the existing full package with changed objects.
 You can deploy an update package only to a workstation that already has JD Edwards EnterpriseOne installed on it.
 The objects in the update package replace those objects on the workstation.
 All other objects on the workstation are left unchanged.
 The advantage of this type of package is that you can quickly deploy software changes or enhancements.

 Unless a package includes applications that do not have specs, the update package is a point-in-time copy of the central objects for a particular path code.
 The specs for the update package are built in XML/TAM format, not XML/RDBMS format.
-If the update package contains an application without specs, the system copies the required specs directly from the central objects data source at runtime.

 When a user signs into JD Edwards EnterpriseOne after receiving one or more update packages, a form that lists the available update packages appears.
 If the user decides to take one or more of these packages, the system loads the user's workstation with all objects in the package.
 The objects in an update package replace those same objects on the workstation.
 All other objects on the workstation remain the same.